 3.AP.V.1 Create programs that use variables to store and modify data.
 Variables are used to store and modify data.
 At this level, understanding how to use variables is sufficient.
 Data types vary by programming language, but many have types for numbers and text.
 For examples, students may use mathematical operations to add to the score of a game or subtract from the number of lives in a game.
 The use of a variable as a countdown timer is another example.
-Programs can imply either digital or paper based designs.

-3.AP.C.1 | Create programs that include sequences, events, loops, and/or conditionals.
+Programs can imply either digital or paper basedpaper-based designs.
+Practice(s): Creating Computational Artifacts: 5.2 Subconce pt: Control (C) 1 3.AP.C.1 Create programs that include sequences, events, loops, and/or conditionals.
 Control structures specify the order (sequence) in which instructions are executed within a program and can be combined to support the creation of more complex programs.
 For example, if dialogue is not sequenced correctly when programming a simple animated story, the story will not make sense.
-If the commands to program a robot are not in the correct order, the robot will not complete the task desired.
+If the commands to program a robot are not in the correct order, the robot will not complete the desired task task desired.
 Events allow portions of a program to run based on a specific action.
 For example, students could write a program to explain the water cycle and when a specific component is clicked (event), the program would show information about that part of the water cycle.
 Loops allow for the repetition of a sequence of code multiple times.
 For example, in a program that produces an animation about a famous historical character, students could use a loop to have the character walk across the screen as they introduce themselves.
 Conditionals allow for the execution of a portion of code in a program when a certain condition is true.
 For example, students could write a math game that asks multiplication fact questions and then uses a conditional to check whether or not the answer that was entered is correct.

-3.AP.M.1 Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.

-Decomposition is the act of breaking down tasks into simpler tasks.
+Practice(s): Creating Computational Artifacts: 5.2 Subconce pt: Modularity (M) 3.AP.M.1 Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
+0.0.0012 Decomposition is the act of breaking down a task into multipletasks into simpler tasks.
 Decomposition also enables different people to work on different parts at the same time.
 For example, students could create an animation by separating a story into different scenes.
 For each scene, they would select a background, place characters, and program actions.
+Practice(s): Recognizing and Defining Computational Problems: 3.2 Subconce pt: Program Development (PD)